smo-dot-dev/udg-hackday2-accessControl/README.md

 ## How does it work
-The readKey.py file handles the numpad input so any user can login using the buttons (hardest part was making it work with no drivers, no GPIO).
+The readKey.py file handles the numpad input so any user can login using the buttons (hardest part was making it work with no drivers, GPIO).
 Make sure to put the readKey.py somewhere with rwx permissions.
 <b>Be sure to enable SQLite3 on the PHP.ini file!</b>
 <br>